benediktmacnair/sampling_bias_project/README.md

 * **Integrated Functions**: Coded the evaluation part within `acceptance_loop`, the scorecard selection and visualization components in `code_01_simulation_study.py`.
 * **Reviewing**: Reviewed BASL part in `reject_inference.py`.

+**Wai Yung LAU**:
+* **Code Development and Architecture:** Architected the class structure for the reject inference module.
+Developed and validated the `BASL` and `HeckmanTwoStage` models within `reject_inference.py`.
+Constructed the core code framework for `benchmark_experiment.py`, implementing the benchmark training for `BASL` and `HeckmanTwoStage`, and evaluation pipelines.
+* **Code Reviewing / Debug:** Conducted a code review and debugging of `acceptance_loop.py`.
+Reviewed the `LabelAllRejectsAsBad` model in `reject_inference.py`.
+* **Presentation:** Prepared and presented slides on the reject inference for the final presentation.
+Wrote and presented the project background for the first presentation.
+Also prepared a script for the team.
+* **Documentation:** Prepared the initial draft of the project's `README.md`, detailing the project introduction, environment requirements, an overview of `reject_inference.py`, and constraints.

 ## Citation